Multi-compartment human head modeling: generating adaptive tetrahedral mesh with GPU acceleration: Abstract

 \section{Abstract}

-{ \textbf{Background and Objective:} This paper introduces a highly adaptive and automated approach for generating Finite Element (FE) discretization for a given realistic multi-compartment human head model obtained through magnetic resonance imaging (MRI) dataset.
-We aim at obtaining accurate tetrahedral FE meshes for electroencephalographic source localization.
+{ \textbf{Purpose:} This paper introduces a highly adaptive and fast approach for generating a finite element (FE) discretization mesh for a given multi-compartment human head model obtained through a magnetic resonance imaging (MRI) dataset.
+The goal is to create accurate deep brain structures for electroencephalographic (EEG) source localization and applications.

-\textbf{Methods:} We present recursive solid angle labeling for the surface segmentation of the model and then adapt it with a set of smoothing, inflation, and optimization routines to further enhance the quality of the FE mesh.
+\textbf{Methods:} We present a recursive application of solid angle labeling for surface segmentation with an adaptive scheme, i.e., a set of smoothing, inflation, and optimization tasks to enhance the mesh quality.

-\textbf{Results:} The results show that our methodology can produce FE mesh with an accuracy greater than 1 millimeter, significant with respect to both their 3D structure discretization outcome and electroencephalographic source localization estimates.
+\textbf{Results:} Our approach can produce a FE mesh with an accuracy greater than 1.0 millimeters, a significant milestone for 3D structure discretization and EEG source localization estimation.

-\textbf{Conclusions:} FE meshes can be achieved for the human head including complex deep brain structures.
-Our algorithm has been implemented using the open Matlab-based Zeffiro Interface toolbox with it effective time-effective parallel computing system.}
+\textbf{Conclusions:} Our method, implemented in the Matlab-based Zeffiro Interface, can manage the labeling aspect remarkably well to achieve human head FE meshes with complex deep brain structures using a time-effective parallel computing system. }

 \keywords{Mesh Generation, Finite Element Method (FEM), Inverse Problem, Boundary Conditions, Electroencephalography (EEG)}